lilyayala/Auth0RulesProject/README.md

 *NOTE: for this solution, I've used Node js.
 However, any other technology can be used depending on customer needs.*

-After login to your Auth0 Account Dashboard [https://manage.auth0.com/dashboard/], go to Applications section on the left menu and click create a new Application, you should select a Regular Web Application using Node.js and change the name, e.g., ListOfRulesAndClients.
-Once you've created the app, go to settings, and set http://localhost:3000/callback as the Allowed Callback URL.
+1. After login to your Auth0 Account Dashboard [https://manage.auth0.com/dashboard/], go to Applications section on the left menu and click create a new Application, you should select a Regular Web Application using Node.js and change the name, e.g., ListOfRulesAndClients.
+1. Once you've created the app, go to settings, and set http://localhost:3000/callback as the Allowed Callback URL.
+1. Create a Non Interactive Client API Explorer Client.
+We will need this client to make calls to the Management API from our application code.

 ## PART 2: Auth0 configuration